Walk a Mile in Her (Beautiful) Shoes

 If you’ve ever slipped on a pair of high-end European shoes and experienced the feel of buttery soft leather gently cradling your heels and toes, you understand the allure of the opulence.

 For years, Phoenix’s Evelyn Schickling was one of those women.
 She dreamed of Manolo’s but had to relegate her shoe closet to less attractive, more orthopedic-friendly footwear.
-She spent years trying to retrofit pumps and heels with inserts and insoles, only to end up with the same sore feet at the end of the day that women across the globe experience daily.
+She spent years trying to retrofit pumps and heels with inserts and insoles in hopes that avoiding foot pain would be possible, only to end up with the same sore feet at the end of the day that women across the globe experience daily.

 Until the day she’d had enough.
 “What we have to put up with as women, that made me mad,” she explained over lunch.
 “When I gave a long standing, presentation, I was distracted by my shoes.
 Why should we have to wear ugly shoes to be comfortable?
 I really think that women really should be able to have comfortable shoes and pretty shoes.”
 They will want the best shoes to wear on the best occasions which is different for different women and on the occasion, some beautiful red kitten heels may be right for one occasion whereas some comfortable 100% shoes such as Vessi footwear may be right for another occasion.